chibisnorlax/acnhfaq/island-life.md

   - If you have at least 3 furniture from a category displayed, you'll get 500 points for each categories.
 - Concept Bonus: Points for displaying more than a set number of items from the same “concept”
   - If 5 or more items with same concept is displayed in one room, you'll get 400 points for each item matching that concept.
-  - If there are more than one concept, the concept with the most items will be used for calculation.
+  - If there are more than one concept in a room, the concept with the most items will be used for calculation.
   - The items doesn't have to be unique.
 - Lucky/Season Bonus: Points for items which match the current season, or items which are “Lucky".
   - You get 777 points for each unique seasonal or lucky items displayed.